kevinolega/callcentertrainingtips/_posts/CC Basics/2019-05-06-basic-requirements.md

 Think in English until you get to the point that you don’t need to translate before you speak.

-Read in English, Write in English, Pray in English and speak English whenever you can.
+Read in English, write in English, pray in English, and speak English whenever you can.

 The more you practice, the easier speaking is for you.